douglaswaugh/blog-posts/duplication-and-abstraction.md

 Now all three methods look much more similar.
 Each call `System.out.println` passing the output of `String.format`.

 Highlighting the differences and similarities in your code can help you feel your way towards an abstraction.
-An abstraction is the synthesis of a set of behaviours to their common core so by being able to change the structure the methods similarly means that you might be on the way to exposing an abstraction.
+An abstraction is the synthesis of a set of behaviours to their common core so being able to make the structure of these methods similar means we might be on the way to exposing an abstraction.
 Duplication of structure is another, perhaps slightly stronger, signal that you've got an abstraction trying to get out.

-Mechanically you could say that creating abstractions is the process of separating that which is similar from that which is different.
+Mechanically, you could say that creating abstractions is the process of separating that which is similar from that which is different.

 Joe then notices that he can make the differences stand out more if he changes the formatting of the code within the methods, by placing all that is similar within the methods on one line, and all that is different on the next.